L-1 Visa Tax Filing Guide 2025: Split Payroll, Tax Equalization, and Indian Provident Fund

 Must I report Indian salary?

-Yes — worldwide income.
+Yes — worldwide income if you are a U.S. tax resident.
 Self-report Indian-paid amounts.
-Claim FTC for Indian taxes.
+Claim FTC for eligible foreign taxes.

 Is EPF taxable in US?